mixerapi/mixerapi-dev/docs/install.md

 ## Setup

-For new projects the installer:
+For new projects the installer is the easiest way to get started:

 ```console
 bin/cake mixerapi install